 The naming system that translates domain names into IP addresses.

-DMARC is an email authentication protocol.
-It is designed to give email domain owners the ability to protect their domain from unauthorised use, commonly known as email spoofing.
+An email authentication protocol designed to give email domain owners the ability to protect their domain from unauthorised use, commonly known as email spoofing.

-DomainKeys Identified Mail is a system for authenticating email that works with modern Message Transfer Agent systems.
+A system for authenticating emails that works with modern Message Transfer Agent systems.
 This resource was created to help fight spam, and uses a digital signature to help email recipients determine whether an email is legitimate.